-Sacramento-San Joaquin Delta water is diverted from four intakes: the Rock Slough Intake near Oakley, the Old River Intake near Discovery Bay, the Middle River Intake on Victoria Canal and the Mallard Slough Intake in Bay Point.
+Sacramento-San Joaquin Delta water is diverted from four intakes: the Rock Slough Intake near Oakley has a pumping capacity of 350 cubic feet per second (cfs) or 230 million gallons per day; the Old River Intake near Discovery Bay and the Middle River Intake on Victoria Canal each have a capacity of 250 cfs or 160 million gallons per day, and the Mallard Slough Intake in Bay Point has a capacity of 39 cfs or 25 million gallons per day.
 Depending on the intake and where water is needed, the water is diverted into the Contra Costa Canal and conveyed to treatment plants and reservoirs located throughout eastern and central Contra Costa County or to Los Vaqueros Reservoir and Contra Loma Reservoir for storage and future use.

 Los Vaqueros Conveyance System